Ishan-R-C/RealTime-ASL-Detection/README.md

 ## Files
 - **createfolders.py** can be used to form a 'dataset' folder structure with subfolders for each alphabet (as well as 'Space' and 'Delete').
 - **capture.py** can be used to capture cropped images of your hand to form a dataset for model training (I used 160 per sign).
+Can be used to make personalized signs as well.
 - **preprocessing.py** converts the images in dataset from RGB to grayscale images through thresholding and noise reduction to make model training simpler.
   The processed images are stored in a 'processed' folder by the script and these are used for model training.